Sausage Party

-Sausage Party is a 2016 adult computer-animated black comedy film directed by Conrad Vernon and Greg Tiernan and written by Kyle Hunter, Ariel Shaffir, Seth Rogen, and Evan Goldberg from a story by Rogen, Goldberg, and Jonah Hill.
-The film follows an anthropomorphic sausage who lives in a supermarket and discovers the truth about what happens when groceries are purchased.
-He goes on a journey with his friends to escape their fate while also facing a lunatic and malicious douche who wants to kill him.
+Sausage Party is a 2016 adult animated comedy film directed by Conrad Vernon and Greg Tiernan, and written by Kyle Hunter, Ariel Shaffir, Seth Rogen and Evan Goldberg.
+A co-production between Canada and the United States, the film features the voices of Rogen, Kristen Wiig, Jonah Hill, Bill Hader, Michael Cera, James Franco, Danny McBride, Craig Robinson, Paul Rudd, Nick Kroll, David Krumholtz, Edward Norton and Salma Hayek.
+The film follows an anthropomorphic sausage who lives in a supermarket and goes on a journey with his friends to escape their fate as groceries eaten by humans.

-The film's animation was handled by the Canada-based Nitrogen Studios.
-It is the first computer-animated film to be rated R by the Motion Picture Association of America.
+The film's animation was handled by the Vancouver-based Nitrogen Studios.
+It is the first computer-animated film in both United States and Canada to be rated R by the Motion Picture Association of America.
 The film's rough cut premiered on March 14, 2016, at South by Southwest, followed by its general theatrical release in the United States on August 12, 2016, by Columbia Pictures.

-The film received generally positive reviews from critics, who praised its animation, voice acting, and humor, though some criticized the large amount of swearing.
-It grossed $141.3 million against a budget of $19 million, becoming the highest-grossing R-rated animated film at the time until it was surpassed by Demon Slayer: Mugen Train in 2020.
+The film received generally positive reviews from critics.
+It grossed $141 million against a budget of $19 million, surpassing South Park: Bigger, Longer, and Uncut (1999) as the highest-grossing R-rated animated film at the time of its release.

+A sequel television series, Sausage Party: Foodtopia, was released in 2024.